 Neil L. Andersen

 Born August 9, 1951, in Logan, Utah, Neil Linden Andersen’s family moved to Pocatello, Idaho, when he was five years old.
 There he grew up on a dairy farm, learning the value of hard work.
 His family traveled ninety miles each week to the nearest meeting house of The Church of Jesus Christ of Latter-day Saints, setting a precedent for his dedication to the gospel.
 When he came to Brigham Young University, he took a 4:00 a.m. custodial job to help him save up for his mission.
 Neil L. Andersen had always wanted to serve a mission, but when his call to serve in France came, he doubted whether he was qualified.
 He humbly asked the Lord, “How can I serve when I know so little?”
 The response was clear, “You don’t know everything, but you know enough.”1 That experience laid a foundation of faith that served Elder Andersen on his mission and long afterward.
 He shared the experience in a general conference talk, which has become a hallmark for Latter-day Saints struggling with faith during times of uncertainty.

 When Neil returned to BYU, he was elected as the student body vice-president, and while campaigning for office, he met Kathy Sue Williams.
 They were married in 1975 in the Salt Lake Temple.
 He recalls, “Once I married her, the standards in my life went way up . . . she has a pure and disciplined faith.”2 Pure and disciplined faith marked their life together.
 After Elder Andersen graduated from BYU as a Hinckley scholar, the Andersens moved to Boston—the first of many moves.
-Elder Andersen then earned an MBA from Harvard University and had his first child, after which they moved to Florida, where Kathy had grown up.
+Elder Andersen then earned an MBA from Harvard University and had their first child, after which they moved to Florida, where Kathy had grown up.
 Planning to settle there, Neil L. Andersen began business ventures in advertising, real estate development, and health care.
 It was there that his other three children were born.